AIDE/DOCS/AGENTS/aide-aligner

 • Omissions — an ancestor has a critical outcome in a domain the child's spec explicitly touches, but the child's outcomes do not address it (e.g., ancestor requires error propagation, child's scope includes error handling, but child outcomes are silent on it)

-4. When drift is found: set status: misaligned on the LEAF spec's frontmatter — never on the ancestor, which is the authoritative commitment.
-Produce todo.aide at the leaf with items that name the specific conflict: which leaf outcome conflicts with which ancestor outcome, and why.
+6. When any drift is found: set status: misaligned on the LEAF spec's frontmatter — never on the ancestor, which is the authoritative commitment.
+Produce todo.aide at the leaf via aide_scaffold type=todo if none exists; append per-finding items.

-5. When no drift is found at a node: set status: aligned on that spec's frontmatter.
+7. When no drift is found across all three passes at a node: set status: aligned on that spec's frontmatter.
 Continue down the chain.

-6. Report results with a verdict, counts, and paths to any todo.aide files created.
+8. Report results with a verdict, counts broken down by category (cascade / brevity / sibling-redundancy), and paths to any todo.aide files created.

 Producing todo.aide

-If drift is found, produce todo.aide next to the misaligned spec.
+If drift is found from any pass, produce todo.aide next to the misaligned spec.
 Use aide_scaffold with type todo if none exists.
 Format:

 Frontmatter: